Theoretix/Asynx/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Asynx in Unix.
+Some notes on how to build Bitcoin SV in Unix.

-(for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))

 Note
 ---------------------